On the convergence of the Born series for Coulomb potentials: Introduction

-relating the resolvent $R_V$ to the free resolvent $R_0$.\footnote{Here, $M_V:u\mapsto Vu$ is the usual multiplication operator.
-We use the sans-serif font `$\mathsf{B}$' to denote that the Born series should be considered as a formal series until proven otherwise.} In the Euclidean case, this is very classical.
+relating $R_V$ to the free resolvent $R_0$.
+Here, $M_V:u\mapsto Vu$ is the usual multiplication operator.
+At issue is the convergence of this series --- whether it converges, and if so, whether it converges to $R_V$.
+Indeed, when the potential is sufficiently small,

+in suitable operator-norm topologies.
+In the Euclidean case, this is very classical.
 Convergence is \emph{also} true if $\sigma$ is sufficiently large, regardless of whether or not $V$ is small.
 The purpose of this note is to prove this in a rather general setting.